-Do You Master the Art of Travelling Light?
+Master the Art of Travelling Light!

-To travel with the right amount of luggage you will need to select your suitcase or backpack with care such that it precisely fits your needs.
+To travel with the right amount of luggage you will need to select your suitcase or backpack with care, such that it precisely fits your needs.
 Carrying just sufficient luggage – and not more – will give you the ultimate freedom and as much flexibility as you can wish.
 This applies in any case – whether you are off for the short city break or for the longer backpacker trip.

-You don’t need to set aside time in the airport for baggage check-in – and you don’t need to waste time waiting for and retrieving your luggage at your destination.
+You don’t need to set aside time for baggage check-in in the airport – and you don’t need to waste time waiting for and retrieving your luggage at your destination.

 The chosen size of your suitcase or backpack will now determine how much you can bring with you on your trip.
 Nevertheless, you can still do a bit of magic and include a few more things than you maybe first think – by exchanging some of your usual things for lightweight versions!

 2. Ensure that you bring just enough clothes to cover the variations in climate at the destination.
-As an example bring just one thick jumper for cold weather and 1 lightweight rain poncho for rainy weather.
+As an example bring just one thick jumper for cold weather and a lightweight rain poncho for rainy weather.
 They can then be layered, if necessary.

 3. A trick can be to put on your ‘thickest’ clothes and ‘heaviest’ shoes when travelling, such that they won’t take up room and weight in your travel bag.